simonemallia/overwatchsounds_it/README.md

 This desktop application written in Java contains all voices line of your favourite heroes in Overwatch in italian version!

 New Update v0.02a:
-- Added D.va voices line
+- Added D.va voices line;
-- Optimized size: wav sounds converted to mp3
+- Optimized size: wav sounds converted to mp3;

 v0.01a: